RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

 Let's say the role is properly locked down, it is as minimal as our example above and no other resources in the account have overly permissive resource policies.
 With arbitrary control over the proxy role, we can maintain access using the role juggling technique described in the [Bypassing Session Expirations](sar-4-eluding-session-expirations-and-revocations.html) post even after our initial attack vector is fixed.

-Alternatively, we can attempt the attacks covered in [Implicit SAR and Session State](sar-5-modifying-session-state.html) to gain access to resources restricted by SessionTags or RoleSessionNames.

 ## Prevention

-Only a very tiny percent of roles were on this the implicit allowlist at the time of AWS's announcement of the trust behavior change in September 2022, and since then, that amount has since decreased further.
+Only a very tiny percent of roles were on the implicit allowlist at the time of AWS's announcement of the trust behavior change in September 2022, and since then, that amount has since decreased further.

 However, I recommend explicitly ensuring any proxy roles are not using the previous IAM Trust policy behavior.
 When and why this can happen is covered by [AWS's original announcement](https://aws.amazon.com/blogs/security/announcing-an-update-to-iam-role-trust-policy-behavior/).